COVID-IWG/epimargin/README.md

 We recommend using a virtual environment for development.

 # tutorial
-In this tutorial, we will download data from COVID19India.org, estimate the reproductive rate over time, plug these estimates into a compartmental model, and compare two policy scenarios.
+In this tutorial, we will download a timeseries of daily confirmed COVID-19 cases in Mumbai from COVID19India.org, estimate the reproductive rate for the city over time, plug these estimates into a compartmental model, and compare two policy scenarios by running the compartmental model forward.

 ## download and clean data
 ## estimate <i>R<sub>t</sub></i>